Why Focus on Your Sense of Balance?

 - Breathe deeply for the duration of the exercise.

 - Turn around so that you’re lying on your right side and repeat.

 We hope you find this information helpful and include some of the Balance exercises into your next workout.
 Thanks for visiting us today – stay active & healthy!

-Please note that when you click on our links and make a purchase on the Amazon website, they pay us an affiliate fee to cover advertising costs.
+Please note that when you click our links and make a purchase on Amazon, they pay us an advertising fee to help cover some of our costs.
 This is at no charge to you and fees are only paid for purchases.
-We greatly appreciate your patronage.
-Which is why it is so special to us when you make a purchase.
-This tells us that you support of our efforts to spread the word about how important staying active is for us all.
+We greatly appreciate your patronage, which is why it is so special to us when you make a purchase.
+Thank you for your support of our efforts to spread the word about how important staying active is for us all.
 Thank you!